Differentiable Logic Machines: Introduction

 \section{Introduction}

-\IEEEPARstart{F}{ollowing} the successes of deep learning and deep reinforcement learning, a research trend \citep{dong_neural_2019,jiang_neural_2019,manhaeve_neural_2019}, whose goal is to combine reasoning, learning, and decision-making into one architecture has become very active.
+Following the successes of deep learning and deep reinforcement learning, a research trend \citep{dong_neural_2019,jiang_neural_2019,manhaeve_neural_2019}, whose goal is to combine reasoning, learning, and decision-making into one architecture has become very active.
 This research may unlock the next generation of artificial intelligence (AI) \citep{lake_building_2016,marcus_dl_2018}.
 Simultaneously, a second research trend has flourished under the umbrella term of \emph{explainable AI} \citep{barredo_arrieta_explainable_2019}.
 This trend is fueled by the realization that solutions obtained via deep learning-based techniques are difficult to understand, debug, and deploy.
+Notably, interpretability is crucial in high-stake domains (e.g., autonomous driving), where the decisions made by a trained model should be understandable.

-Neural-logic approaches (see Section~\ref{sec:related}) have been proposed to integrate reasoning and learning, notably via first-order logic and neural networks.
+In this context, neural-logic approaches (see Section~\ref{sec:related}) have been proposed to integrate reasoning and learning, notably via first-order logic and neural networks.
 Recent works have demonstrated good achievements by using differentiable methods to learn a logic program \citep{evans_learning_2017} or by applying a logical inductive bias to create a neural-logic architecture \citep{dong_neural_2019}.
-The latter approach obtains the best performance at the cost of interpretability, while the former can yield an interpretable solution, but at the cost of scalability. \paul{Since interpretability is crucial, especially in high-stake domains, one important research problem regards the design of an efficient method with good performance while preserving interpretability.}
+The latter approach currently obtains the best performance at the cost of interpretability, while the former can yield an interpretable solution, but at the cost of scalability.
+Therefore, one important research problem regards the design of an efficient method with good performance and better scalability while preserving interpretability.
+The main motivation of our work is to provide such algorithm.